 Commuter students are encouraged to use the dining facility.
-Students can pay the door rate or purchase Wildcat Meals in blocks of 10, 25 or 50 as well as flex dollars in increments of \$25.
+Students can pay the door rate or purchase Wildcat Meals in blocks of 10, 25 or 50 as well as flex dollars.
 Wildcat Meals and additional flex dollars can be purchased online any time.
-Students may also visit the Campus Dining office located in the Student Dining Center, Monday through Friday, 8:30am-4:30pm.
+Students may also visit the Campus Dining office located in the Student Dining Center.
 All Wildcat Meals and additional flex dollars roll over from semester-to-semester but expire at the end of the academic year in which they are purchased.
 The cost of the Wildcat Meal Plan and additional flex dollars is nonrefundable.